-Turn a miniature vintage suitcase into a dollhouse.
+Turn a miniature suitcase into a dollhouse with these step-by-step instructions.

 The dolly, her clothes, and her little bed all fit nicely inside of this cute paper mache suitcase: